Bibliography

 chevron-rightBilan Carbone® Collagehashtag

-The Bilan Carbone® Collage is a format usable during the presentation phase of the Bilan Carbone® to raise employees' awareness of the organisation's impacts and to stakeholder engagement around the actions to be implemented arising from the transition plan.
+The Bilan Carbone® Collage is a format usable during the results presentation phase of the Bilan Carbone® to raise awareness among employees about the organisation's impacts and to engage them around the actions to be implemented deriving from the transition plan.

 🔗 https://abc-transitionbascarbone.fr/fresque-du-bilan-carbone/arrow-up-right